Welcome to the FM-DW 2.0-2.2 and AM Saver add-on page ! |

 - No additional controls required, no external mods !

-- Compact and easy to install: 3 cm x 3.6 cm, three grounded holes, grounded bottom layer.
+- Compact and easy to install: 3 cm x 3.6 cm, three grounded holes.

 - On-board +5V DC regulated output (50mA max) for accessory (Bluetooth or other)